heritage project

 2010

-Fillingham Exhibition by the founder, Geoff Burton - a group of volunteers formed RAF Ingham Heritage Group.
+From these beginnings a group of local people formed RAF Ingham Heritage Group.

 2011

-Work commenced on site - over 40 self-seeded trees and 70 years of overgrown nature cleared.
+Work commenced on site – with over 40 self-seeded trees and 70 years of nature being cleared from around the buildings.

 2012

-A 25 year lease for the buildings and land was secured, so renovation got under way.
-The access road and car park were created by 12 (Air Support) Gp, Royal Engineers.
+A new access road and car park were created thanks to 12 (Air Support) Group, Royal Engineers.

 2013